 STORIES OF CHANGE

 After Personal Safety Education implementation, around 30 students were absent for individual sessions across grades in both primary and secondary section.
 The trainer wanted to ensure that she met all of the children individually and approached the teacher.
 The teacher volunteered to call up the absent students.
-The trainer was able to meet 10 of these children because of the teacher’s calls.
 Read More

 A child who had gone through Personal Safety Education was in their family shop along with her elder sister.
 The child noticed that a call came on the landline number, her elder sister answered the call but disconnected without saying anything.
 After a while, the elder sister kept the phone off the hook to avoid further calls.
-The younger sister guessed that something was wrong and put the phone back in place.
-The call came again, and this time the younger sister answered it.
 Read More

 After the implementation of Personal Safety Education, during the individual sessions, a group of girls from grade 8 went to the trainer and said that they wanted to share an incident that had happened two years earlier.
 They shared that one of their male teachers used to find opportunities to touch and talk to the girls inappropriately.
-For instance, he would drop a coin and would ask a girl to pick it up and passed comments about her breast.
 Read More

 The work that Arpan has done for students is priceless, and their work is commendable.
 It is very important for all our students, and we would like to thank Arpan for it.
 Because of this organisation, the confidence and self-esteem of our children have increased so that they can keep themselves safe.
 This program has increased their decision-making capabilities.